PtiCalin/IFT2720_Laboratoire3_Collecte_Personnage/TESTING.md

 ### 10. Advanced Testing

 - **Change Camera Modes:** Press Tab (configurable) to switch between ThirdPerson and BirdsEye
-- **Test Different Mazes:** Modify rows/columns in LevelGenerator and restart scene
+- **Test Different Mazes:** Modify rows/columns in Level and restart scene
 - **Custom Controls:** Add new bindings in Input Actions (e.g., gamepad support)
 - **Performance:** Monitor frame rate with larger mazes; adjust cell size if needed
 - **Edge Cases:** Test with no materials assigned, no prefabs, extreme maze sizes

-The PlayerController now uses the Input System, allowing full control customization in the editor without code changes.
-The LevelGenerator handles all procedural generation and integration automatically.
+The `Player` now uses the Input System, allowing full control customization in the editor without code changes.
+The `Level` handles all procedural generation and integration automatically.
 If you encounter issues, check the Unity Console for detailed error messages and ensure all scripts compile successfully.